psolbach/grip/README.md

 Grip.js is a lightweight (1kb) insertion switch for Javascript modules.
-This can help replace Grunt or any other full-fledged task runner in favor
+This can help replace Grunt or any other full-fledged build system in favor
 of a more minimal approach.
 Borrowing from require.js,
 a single script tag in your HTML will